Freshman Application and Admission

 Meet Cal State LA freshman admission requirements as stated above.

 Have a minimum 3.50 GPA in the comprehensive pattern of college preparatory subjects (the 'A-G' courses).

-Have earned 'B' or better grades in the following year-long high school courses:
+Have earned 'B' or better grades in the first attempt of the following year-long high school courses:

 Intermediate Algebra, Algebra II, or Integrated Math III

 Be Aware: Each term of the year-long course must be completed with a grade of 'B' or better.
 If AP, IB, or Honors courses are taken in these areas, applicants must also earn a 'B' or better grade in the course.

 Applicants who meet the above criteria will be ranked for admission and offered admission to Pre-Nursing based on available spaces.
 Students who enroll as a Pre-Nursing student will follow a very prescribed roadmap at Cal State LA, and must meet specific course grade and GPA requirements to continue in the program.